fluthjs/fluth-vue/packages/guide/debug.en.md

 :::

 ::: info Note
-consoleAll printing the entire stream refers to child nodes created through methods like then, thenOnce, thenImmediate, then$, thenOnce$, thenImmediate$, etc.
+consoleAll printing the entire stream refers to Stream nodes and their Observable child nodes.
 :::

 ## Debug Plugin